JamyGolden/plus-ui/readme.markdown

 * [nosTooltip](#nostooltip)

 ## nosFormSelect
-This method converts a normal html &lt;select&gt; menu into a custom stylable menu.
-Events on the custom menu are reflected on the original &lt;select&gt; menu and therefore work seamlessly with forms. onClick, onChange and onBlur callbacks exist for developers to extend the default functionality.
+This method converts a normal html `<select>` menu into a custom stylable menu.
+Events on the custom menu are reflected on the original `<select>` menu and therefore work seamlessly with forms. onClick, onChange and onBlur callbacks exist for developers to extend the default functionality.

 ### Typical usage
 	$('select').nosFormSelect();